zachvalenta/notes-sw/design/app/#meta.md

 * Martin clean code
 * ✅ Ousterhout philosophy of sofware design
 * Raymond unix programming https://www.arp242.net/the-art-of-unix-programming 🗄️ Kernighan unix a history
+* Seemann code that fits in your head https://www.amazon.com/gp/product/0137464401

 # 🟨 ZA

+* _context obj_: vs. pass-through variable 📙 Ousterhout philosophy of software design [57]
+* _complexity_: "anything related to the structure of a software system that makes it hard to understand" symptoms incl. change amplification, cognitive load 📙 Ousterhout philosophy of software design [2,7]
+* _modularity_: public interface, private impl https://www.youtube.com/watch?v=QyJZzq0v7Z4 @ 24:00
+> programmers can work on a system without being exposed to all of its complexity at once 📙 Ousterhout philosophy of software design [2]
 * _coupling_: one change necessitates another
 * _cohesion_: like w/ like 📙 Conery [270] Evans [109] https://entropicthoughts.com/event-sourcing-and-microservices-unix-style
+* factors: sharing information, used together, conceptual overlap 📙 Ousterhout philosophy of software design [66]
-> there should be low coupling btw modules and high cohesion within them 📙 Evans [109]
+> There should be low coupling btw modules and high cohesion within them 📙 Evans [109]
 > Shovel all the manure into one pile. 📙 Beck tidy first [89]
+* _abstraction_: simplified view 📙 Ousterhout philosophy of software design [21]
+* _interface_: everything you need to know to use module 📙 Ousterhout philosophy of software design [21]

 ---